Shazzz135/LeetCode_Solutions/Code/Python/35_InsertPosition.md

-# LeetCode Problem #35 — Insertion Sort
+# LeetCode Problem #35 — Insertion Position

 ## Problem Description
 Given a sorted array of distinct integers and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.